-- 1. Differentiate the aetiology, pathophysiology and clinical investigation of complex medical conditions with a focus on metabolic, neoplastic, cardiovascular and age-related disease - 2.
+- 1. Differentiate the aetiology, pathophysiology and clinical investigation of complex medical conditions with a focus on infectious disease - 2.
 Perform medical laboratory tests demonstrating advanced methodology and instrumentation - 3.
-Evaluate pathological mechanisms and analytical techniques in the laboratory-based diagnosis of metabolic, neoplastic, cardiovascular and age-related disease - 4.
+Evaluate pathological mechanisms and analytical techniques in the laboratory-based diagnosis of infectious disease - 4.
 Evaluate data and present information concerning pathological issues in an ethical and scientific context.